alexconst/vim-pajema/README.md

 The initial version of this script was based on [this awesome gist](https://gist.github.com/natesilva/960015) (maybe it even fits your bill better than this one).
 But as time went by all traces of it faded, except for the utf handling snippet.

-Also thank you John MacFarlane and contributors for Pandoc.
+Also thank you John MacFarlane and other Pandoc contributors.
 I just love Pandoc.
 It really is a life saver when it comes to handling documentation.

 And the people working on vim-markdown as well.
 For making markdown editing a great experience.